Slovak Game of the Year Awards

 Slovak Game of the Year Awards (Slovenská hra roka) are annual awards that recognize accomplishments in video game development, first presented in 2017.
 It is presented as part of video game festival Fest Anča.
-It was launched as counterpart to Czech Game of the Year Awards.
+It was launched as a counterpart to Czech Game of the Year Awards.

 2017

 Nominations were announced on 24 June 2018 for four categories.
 Vaporum and The House of Da Vinc received four nominations and Vikings: Wolves of Midgard received one nomination.
 Maguss was also nominated in one category.
-Vikings: Wolves of Midgard was best Slovak game of 2017.
-It aso received an award in category for Visual design. has won awards in categories for the Best Debut Game and Best Game Design.
+Vikings: Wolves of Midgard was named the best Slovak game of 2017.
+It also received an award in the category of visual design.
+Vaporum won for best debut game and best game design.